larik-22/nucleo-embedded/docs/documentation.md

 # Embedded Programming

-In this document, I reflect on the coding process and final assignment.
-I will present the final wiring used, systems architecture, sequence diagrams, and final thoughts.
+In this document, I will present the final wiring used, systems architecture, sequence diagrams, and final thoughts.

-## Wiring Diagram
+## Wiring Diagram and Pins

 The following diagram presents the final wiring configuration used in the project.
 The components used for the games include: